phillipkent/website-pelican/content/pages/QTS-test.rst

 What is the key to passing the test?
 ====================================

-I have worked with a lot of clients (about 80 in the past three years) supporting them to take the test.
+I have worked with a lot of clients (about 100 over the past five years) supporting them to take the test.

 I ask clients to consciously work on: (1) efficient methods of getting answers, and (2) actively managing the stress of doing Part 1 of the test (the mental questions) - by minimising thinking/calculating and maximising memory recall, and backing this up by step-by-step checking.